moviepilot/jobs/README.md

 multi channel publisher on Facebook, and the fastest growing movie site in the world.

-We are building the world's best place for fans to talk about movies.

 ## Senior Backend Developer

 We make a website called moviepilot.com using Ruby on Rails,